CrystalVulpine/VoxelPlanet/README.md

 VoxelPlanet is a sandbox made out of colored cubes.
 It is made using basic shaders, however requires OpenGL 3.1.
 The intent is to provide an open world for people to create things; it's more like a 3D paint than Minecraft.

 Currently, its functions are still very limited.
-For example, you can't set your own cube colors, and you can only place and destroy cubes at the position of your camera.
+For example, you can't set your own cube colors yet, as there's no GUI.

 ## Controls: